Last Updated on 30 January 2026 by Cycloscope

 A complete list of the best Custom Touring Bicycle FrameBuilders in North America.
 Some of the Most Beautiful Bikes in the world

-The term custom-bicycle indicates a bike handmade on order by a professional frame builder, which perfectly fits your physical features, being tailored according to your body measures.
-Just like a tailored suit, nothing can fit better on you than a custom bicycle, but of course, the price tag is much higher.
+The term custom bicycle refers to a bike handmade on order by a professional frame builder, perfectly fitting your physical features and tailored to your body measurements.
+Just like a tailored suit, nothing can fit you better than a custom bicycle, but, of course, the price tag is much higher.

-Although anybody will benefit from riding a bicycle frame that truly fits their unique body dimensions, flexibility, and riding style, when it comes to touring bicycles, having a perfect fit can really skyrocket your enjoyment during all kinds of travels.
+Although anyone will benefit from a bicycle frame that truly fits their unique body dimensions, flexibility, and riding style, on touring bicycles, a perfect fit can really boost your enjoyment on all kinds of trips.

-Since there are so many frame builders out in the big world, we decided to write two different posts, one about the best touring frame builders in North America, and one for the rest of the world.
+Since there are so many frame builders out in the big world, we decided to write two posts: one about the best touring frame builders in North America and one for the rest of the world.

-The frame builder and handmade manufacturers listed here are those I could find on the internet that features at least one touring-specific bicycle in their galleries.
-Many of them though, also build commuters, messengers & delivery rides, recreational, and race bikes, gravel, cross, and mountain bikes.
+The frame builders and handmade manufacturers listed here are those I found online that feature at least one touring-specific bicycle in their galleries.
+Many of them, though, also build commuter, messenger & delivery, recreational, and race bikes, as well as gravel, cross, and mountain bikes.

 This post is meant to dream, but for some of you, the lucky ones, it might also constitute a useful compass to help navigate the complex, huge, and diverse world of custom-made bicycles.
 Almost all of the handmade bikes featured here won’t become yours for less than 3,000 USD (for a complete bicycle, made specifically for you).

-Most of the information about these bicycle frame manufacturers is taken from their own websites.
+Most of the information about these bicycle frame manufacturers comes from their websites.
 This post doesn’t aim to give opinions but to showcase the most complete list possible of custom bicycle builders.
 If you think we missed someone, please let us know in the comments.

 The Best framebuilders in the USA